-Supply chain transparency and traceability
+supply chain transparency and traceability

-This section is concerned with the structure of the sector in order to understand in greater detail the transparency and traceability of wood products through supply chains.
+This section is concerned with the structure of the sector in order to understand in greater detail the transparency and traceability of woodproducts through supply chains.
 Please provide a long form description (approximately 200-300 words, or more if applicable) describing the general picture of transparency and traceability of supply chain in the country (or countries) listed in the 'Country Overview' tab.
 This description should contain explanations of how the trade and supply chain is typically managed.

-Key questions to consider when assessing risks associated with supply chains are whether:

-- Supply chain mapping is particularly difficult in the country, either due to lack of transparency and/or frequent information gaps in traceability; - Cross-border (national, sub-national) trade and transport adds risk that material has been traded illegally.
-For example, this might include materia illegally harvested in one country and imported to the country under assessment, where the legal origin of the material is not verified or evaluated; Entities exist (and are a common in the sector) which frequently inhibit transparency and traceability of the products through supply chains.
-Examples include some forms of auctions, spot markets, etc.; - There is an elevated occurrence of false declarations of origin and/or species; - · There is an elevated occurrence of falsification of documentation within the sector; and/or. - $\cdot \textit{Trade and administrative practices are inhibiting the availability of information on the traceability of products}\\$
+Key questions to consider when assessing risks associated with supply chains are whether: - Supply chain mapping is particularly difficult in the country, either due to lack of transparency and/or frequent information gaps in traceability; - Cross-border (national, sub-national) trade and transport adds risk that material has been traded illegally.
+For example, this might include materia illegally harvested in one country and imported to the country under assessment, where the legal origin of the material is not verified or evaluatec; - Entities exist (and are a common in the sector) which frequently inhibit transparency and traceability of the products through supply chains.
+Examples include some forms of auctions, spot markets, etc.; - There is an elevated occurrence of falsification of documentation within the sector; and/or.

+Trade and administrative practices are inhibiting the availability of information on the traceability of products

-2 SOURCE TYPES AND GEOPOLITICAL SCALE TABS
+SOURCE TYPES AND GEOPOLITICAL SCALE TABS